Slippery dick: Biology

 This species feeds on benthic invertebrates, including crabs, small fishes, sea urchins and ophiuroids, polychaetes, and gastropods.

 Sex change

 It is a protogynous hermaphrodite.
 The species is diandric, i.e., individuals when born can be either male or female, but females can change sex and become males.
-Males that born male are "primary" males, while males that are the result of sex change are "secondary" males.
+Males that are born male are "primary" males, while males that are the result of sex change are "secondary" males.
 The bright colour pattern of large mature males is called the "terminal phase".
 The less vibrant colour pattern of females and smaller males is called the "initial phase".

 Reproduction

 Both terminal and initial phase male will reproduce, but while terminal phase males usually spawn in pairs within territories that they defend, initial phase males usually spawn in large groups.
 Terminal phase males may also occasionally join group spawning events, and initial phase males occasionally interfere with the pair spawning of terminal males.

 These fish form leks while breeding.
 In North Carolina, males defend temporary territories with peak spawning in May and June.
 Pair spawning typically occurs between females and terminal phase males; initial phase males occasionally try to insert themselves into the spawning event.